50 New Year’s Resolutions You’ll Want to Keep

 Call your bestie more often

 We’ve all been there: You see a good friend in passing, yell “We need to get together soon!” as you sail by, and then … nothing.
 Yet maintaining close friendships is worth the extra effort.
 Schedule a time each week or month to see your loved ones.
 Even call them on FaceTime just to crack a New Year’s joke.
-Treat it as an appointment, and your brain will think of it as nonnegotiable, so you’ll actually make those good times happen.
+Treat it as an appointment, and your brain will think of it as non-negotiable, so you’ll actually make those good times happen.
 Get the ball rolling by texting your BFF one of these friendship quotes right now and getting the first date on your calendar.

 Plan a day trip

 Be a tourist in your own town by finding a list of popular attractions and then making a goal to visit a new one each month.
 You’ll learn about the history of your (current) hometown and gain an appreciation for the people around you.
 Plus, it’s just fun.
 You can also try one of these staycation ideas for a great getaway close to home.